xiaohunying/notes/machine-learning/README.md

 4. Compute cost function (distortion) $J=\frac{1}{m}\sum_{i=1}^{m}\left \| x^{(i)}-\mu_{c}^{(i)} \right \|^{2}$ .
 5. Repeat 2-4, pick clustering that gave lowest cost $J$.

+**Choose $k$**: Sometimes you are running K-means to get clusters to use for some later/downstream purpose.
+Evaluate K-means based on a metric for how well it performs for that later purpose.

 <br />

 # PCA: Principal Component Analysis